 Selfish is not black and white.
 Am I selfish because I chose to take the bigger piece of the cookie?
 Of I selfish because I saved my parents first from a burning apartment building rather than random strangers?
 Maybe I’m selfish because I value humans over animals by eating meat?
-Selfishness is an arbitrary word measuring our personal opinion on the ‘most correct’ extension of our sense of self, whether it’s to all living creatures or constricted to me, myself and I. In other words, you are not more ‘selfless’ if you are a Nazi, your sense of self extends to your race, and invading other countries to expand your own is justified to you.
-This just shows that ‘selfishness’ is a scale that’s different for everybody and if someone calls you selfish, it says more about them than it does you.
+Selfishness is an arbitrary word measuring our personal opinion on the ‘most correct’ extension of our sense of self, whether it’s to all living creatures or constricted to me, myself and I. This just shows that ‘selfishness’ is a scale that’s different for everybody and if someone calls you selfish, it says more about them than it does you.

 With that in mind, I encourage you to be a little bit more selfish in your everyday life.
 If you don’t want to go out of your way to do someone else a favour?
 Don’t.
 As cynical as it sounds, at the end of the day, you’ve the only one who is looking out for you.
 If you don’t love yourself, who else will?
 A lover is great, but “happily ever after” is not a guarantee until both of you are dead.
 Parents can refuse to love their children, marriages break down after decades, friendships end over a silly tiff.
 Only by loving yourself can you survive the turbulence of existing and be at peace with inevitably leaving this world alone.